pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

   al = np.multiply(al,dl)   # keep only the values in dl

-  # increase a3 to not reduce the expected value of output
+  # increase al to not reduce the expected value of output
   # (ensures that the expected value of a3 remains the same) - to solve the scaling problem
   al = al / keep_prob
   ```